Author Archive

 On October 3rd, Amanda Knox and Rafaele Sollecito were found not guilty of involvement in the murder of Meredith Kerchner, in a case that gripped the attention of the world.
 Suitably around that time, we see a big increase in searches for appeal and acquit.

 Just a few days later, Apple co-founder and former CEO Steve Jobs died at the age of 56.
 As the principal creator of such products as the Apple Mac, iPod and iPhone, Jobs had a huge influence on technology and thus on society itself.
 Around the time of his death and just after, we can see big increases in searches on visionary, apple and also pancreatic, the form of cancer of which he died.
-Read the rest of this entry ?
+Continue reading “Interesting times, interesting searches part 2: the top 50 searches of 2011”

 2011 – interesting times, interesting searches